Coupled electron-phonon hydrodynamics and viscous thermoelectric equations

-Eqs.~(\ref{eq:energy_flux},\ref{eq:charge_flux}) describe the heat and charge flux in general, covering both the hydrodynamic and the diffusive regimes, as well as the intermediate cases.
-In the hydrodynamic regime of transport, $\bm{u}_p$, $\bm{u}_e$, $\nabla T$, and $\nabla \V$ are independent.
-We will demonstrate later in Sec.~\ref{sssec:dte_limit} that in the diffusive regime of strong Umklapp dissipation, or when the second derivatives of the drift velocities are negligible, one has that the electron and phonon drift velocities can be written as linear combination of the temperature and potential gradients.
-Under these conditions, the terms $\bar{T} u_e^j \chi_e^{ji} + \bar{T} u_p^j \chi_p^{ji}$ in Eq.~(\ref{eq:energy_flux}) give additive contributions to $\tilde \kappa^{ij}$ and $\tilde \alpha^{ij}$, and the term $- \psi^{ji}u_e^j$ in Eq.~(\ref{eq:charge_flux}) gives additive contributions to $\tilde \sigma^{ij}$ and $\tilde S^{ij}$.
-Therefore, in the diffusive or negligible-viscosity regime, we will see that the heat and the charge fluxes Eqs.~(\ref{eq:energy_flux},\ref{eq:charge_flux}) reduce to the standard, gradient-driven diffusive form.
+\cref{eq:energy_flux,eq:charge_flux} describe the heat and charge flux in general, covering both the hydrodynamic and the diffusive regimes, as well as the intermediate cases.
+In the hydrodynamic regime, $\bm{u}_{\rm p}$, $\bm{u}_{\rm e}$, $\nabla T$, and $\nabla \V$ are independent.
+In the diffusive regime of strong Umklapp dissipation, or when the second derivatives of the drift velocities are negligible, the electron and phonon drift velocities become proportional to temperature and potential gradients.
+In fact, under these conditions, the terms $\bar{T} u_{\rm e}^j \chi^{i,\rm e}_j + \bar{T} u_{\rm p}^j \chi^{i,\rm p}_j$ in \cref{eq:energy_flux} give additive contributions to $\bar{\kappa}_D^{ij}$ and $\alpha_D^{ij}$, and the term $- \psi^i_j u_{\rm e}^j$ in \cref{eq:charge_flux} gives additive contributions to $\sigma_D^{ij}$ and $[\sigma_D S_D]^{ij}$; details are reported in \cref{ssec:dte_limit}.
+Therefore, in the diffusive or negligible-viscosity regime, the heat and the charge fluxes \cref{eq:energy_flux,eq:charge_flux} reduce to the standard, gradient-driven diffusive form.